|

 inside of them, so use in the summer in most areas would be limited at best.
 A

-be vital to keep temperatures at a minimum when it is hot outdoors.
+at a minimum when it is hot outdoors.

 VIEW